-This website www.womeninhpc.org (the “Site”) is provided by the Women in HPC Initiative at The University of Edinburgh.
+This website womeninhpc.org (the “Site”) is provided by Women in High Performance Computing (WHPC, the “Organisation”), under the stewardship of the The University of Edinburgh (the “University”).
 Use of the Site is governed by these terms and conditions (together with the documents referred to on it).

 Please read them now.
 By using the Site you indicate that you accept the Terms and Conditions and that you agree to abide by them.
 If you are not willing to accept these Terms and Conditions you may not use the Site.